12 Healthcare Stocks Moving In Monday's After-Market Session

 Gainers

-Atossa Therapeutics (NASDAQ:ATOS) stock moved upwards by 2.54% to $1.61.
-This security traded at a volume of 579 shares come close, making up 0.25% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $16.8 million.
+Acer Therapeutics (NASDAQ:ACER) shares moved upwards by 4.64% to $2.48.
+Today's trading volume for this security ended up closing at 5.9K shares, which is 5.32 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $30.4 million.

 Losers

-Marinus Pharmaceuticals (NASDAQ:MRNS) shares decreased by 6.21% to $14.64 during Monday's after-market session.
-Marinus Pharmaceuticals's trading volume hit 21.2K shares by close, accounting for 0.54% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $447.9 million.
+ZIOPHARM Oncology (NASDAQ:ZIOP) shares fell 5.51% to $2.92 during Monday's after-market session.
+At the close, ZIOPHARM Oncology's trading volume reached 83.5K shares.
+This is 5.46% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $625.7 million.

-Obalon Therapeutics (NASDAQ:OBLN) shares fell 6.09% to $2.16.
-Today's trading volume for this security ended up closing at 602.9K shares, which is 125.62 percent of its average volume over the last 100 days.
-The company's market cap stands at $16.7 million.
+Rubius Therapeutics (NASDAQ:RUBY) shares fell 5.39% to $8.26.
+Today's trading volume for this security ended up closing at 71.6K shares, which is 33.6 percent of its average volume over the last 100 days.
+The company's market cap stands at $668.4 million.

 Posted-In: Health Care After-Hours Center Movers General